NExT-ChatV/NExT-Chat/README.md

 ```

 ### Referring Expression Comprehension (REC)
+Although it seems to be better by modeling the localization as a regression task (also validated by toy experiments),

-When scaling-up to the pre-training level data, pixel2emb now is currently **hard to beat top-tier pixel2seq models** (like Shikra).
+we find that pixel2emb now is **hard to beat top-tier pixel2seq models** on REC (like Shikra) in the pre-training setting.
+We guess the key factors might be to find a balance between the localization loss and LM loss, where will significanly affect the REC performance.
+We are still working on this interesting finding and tune the model.
+If you have some insights, welcome to discuss.
 <p align="center">
   <img src="https://next-chatv.github.io/images/rec.png" alt="p1">
 </p>